Terrace above Alcântara, outside Capela de Santo Amaro

 You can be in Alcântara in just 4 minutes by train from Cais do Sodré station (it’s the Lisbon-Cascais train that departs every 20 minutes).
 When you step off the train in Alcântara-Mar, you may exit the station to the left to go to Docas de Santo Amaro, or to the right to cross the road towards Lx Factory.

-Bus 714 and tram 15, which both depart from Praça da Figueira, also stop in Largo do Calvário, in the center of Alcântara.
+Bus 714 and tram 15, which both depart from Praça da Figueira, plus tram 18 from Cais do Sodré, also stop in Largo do Calvário, in the center of Alcântara.
 Bus 714 departs every 16 minutes and takes 23 minutes to reach the Calvário stop, while tram 15 departs every 12 minutes and takes 22 minutes.
-Both the bus and the tram tend to be too crowded, so the train is the better option (more comfortable and faster).
+Tram 18 departs every 22 minutes and takes about 12 to stop in Calvário.
+The bus and the trams tend to be too crowded, so the train is the better option (more comfortable and faster).

 You may ride the train, buses and trams for free with the Lisboa Card.

 A magnificent palace from the 1800s, classified as a national monument, is now one of Lisbon's most luxurious hotels and the choice of visiting celebrities (Madonna stayed here twice and it is featured in her "I'm Going To Tell You A Secret" documentary).
 It's surrounded by lush landscaped gardens and offers a health club, indoor and outdoor pool, and even a stained-glass chapel.
 All of the 174 rooms have a sumptuous Louis XV and Louis XVI décor, and its restaurant serves refined Portuguese cuisine.